FelipeSilva916/SoundCloudProject/README.md

 - Upload the image and audio file to the song.
 - Upload an image for an album cover to the album.
 - If no image is selected, the default image is given.
+- Search bar navigates user to the current song details.
 - Navigate through the application with uninterrupted audio playback.